 - The Personal Protective Equipment at Work Regulations 1992 (SI 1992/2932)

 - The Control of Substances Hazardous to Health Regulations 1994

 Disease & Bird Droppings

-If unsure contact our team for advice or to arrange bird dropping removal by calling 0333 567 2020.
+If unsure contact NBC Environment for advice or to arrange a bird dropping removal programme by calling 0333 567 2020.